UCAS & Careers Advice

 Internal Talks: How to fill in the UCAS application form; Writing the personal statement.

-Autumn Term: AS students are encouraged to book one-to-one appointments with careers advisers.
+Autumn Term: Students are encouraged to book one-to-one appointments with careers advisers.
 The majority of this term is taken up with helping final year students through UCAS.

 Spring Term: Careers advisers discuss degree options with students and encourage them to apply for taster courses, open days and work experience.